bc-nogueira/food-order-web-academin/README.md

 Everything included in the first commit is from the original project.
 All later commits are changes that I made to the project.
 These changes include:

-- Totally remove an item from the cart :heavy_check_mark:
+- Totally remove an item from the cart :heavy_check_mark: (commit [6da66bd](https://github.com/bc-nogueira/food-order-web-academin/commit/6da66bd2fb622e58540194f7a09ec80ce51d25fb))

-- Clean cart
+- Clear cart :heavy_check_mark:

 ## Check it in action